A 3 or 4 Night Scuba Adventure to explore the underwater wonders of the Belize Barrier Reef

 (4 Night Program): Today we rise for an early breakfast and prepare to head out to one of Belize’s most spectacular dive locations, Glovers Reef Atoll.
 After a quick dock briefing, we travel to one of Belize’s most remote reef systems.
 The boat slows as we approach the turquoise horizon and we suit up to dive the east reef wall facing the open pelagic sea.
 After returning to the surface, we have a picnic lunch on a secluded private beach on the southern tip of the Atoll.
 Following lunch, we head westward to dive the spectacular “Western Wall” of the Barrie Reef.
 We then return to Tobacco Caye for a pre dinner Happy Hour and toast the sun going down for our last night.

 (4 Night Program): For those participating in the 4 Night program, this morning we have a leisurely breakfast and a last walk around the island.
-Boats back to the mainland run every morning starting at 9 am (transfer not included in this package).
+Boats back to the mainland at 9:30 am (transfer included in this package).

-Travel note: Boats to Tobacco Caye run only during mornings, we suggest that you arrive in Belize at least a day prior.
+Travel note: Boat to Tobacco Caye runs at 10:30 am, we suggest that you arrive in Belize at least a day prior.
 International connections out of the country require a departure after 2 pm.
 To connect with afternoon departures from Belize City, a short domestic flight is required.
-This flight is from Dangriga to the Belize International Airport and costs approximately $100 US.
+This flight is from Dangriga to the Belize International Airport and costs approximately $110 US.
 Please call for details - our office can confirm pricing and book your domestic flight.

 The Belize Barrier Reef